 Investment Strategy: The Strategy is managed using an "indexing" investment approach, by which SSGA attempts to approximate, before expenses, the performance of the Index over the long term.
 SSGA will typically attempt to invest in the equity securities comprising the Index, in approximately the same proportions as they are represented in the Index.
 Equity securities may include common stocks, preferred stocks, depository receipts, or other securities convertible into common stock.
 Equity securities held by the Strategy may be denominated in foreign currencies and may be held outside the United States.
 In some cases, it may not be possible or practicable to purchase all of the securities comprising the Index, or to hold them in the same weightings as they represent in the Index.
 In those circumstances, SSGA may employ a sampling or optimization technique to construct the portfolio in question.
 SSGA may also utilize other pooled investment vehicles, including those managed by SSGA and its affiliates, as substitutes for gaining direct exposure to securities or a group of securities in the Index.
 From time to time securities are added to or removed from the Index.
-SGA may sell securities that are represented in the Index.
+SSGA may sell securities that are represented in the Index, or purchase securities that are not yet represented in the Index, prior to or after their removal or addition to the Index.
 The Strategy may at times purchase or sell index futures contracts, or options on those futures, or engage in other transactions involving the use of derivatives, in lieu of investment directly in the securities making up the Index or to enhance the Strategy's replication of the Index return.
 The Strategy's return may not match the return of the Index.